Road trips in Scotland: six of the best Scottish drives

 This 68-mile drive is widely considered Scotland’s wildest and most scenic – encountering lochs, mountains and wildlife in abundance among its 1 hour 40 minute stretch.

-Such is the beauty of this trail that we wouldn’t recommend rushing it.
+Such is the beauty of this road trip that we wouldn’t recommend rushing it.
 As it snakes through the Highlands, hiking enthusiasts would be mad not to take on the likes of Munros; Foinaven or Quinag – while Achiltibuie, which offers great views of the Summer Isles, and Lochinver are other scenic highlights.

 Finishing up at Durness and its awe-inspiring views out over the rugged northern coast – not to mention its spectacular and hugely surprising beach – is a fitting reward for taking on this most other-worldly of routes.